 The Vikings need to continue their offensive line rebuild and Sadarius Hutcherson fits what they're trying to do in Minnesota.
 He's an athletic guard that plays with aggression and should find a starting spot midseason for the Vikings.

 80. Las Vegas Raiders (Via Cardinals) Select-Jaylen Twyman-DT-University of Pittsburgh

 The Raiders could use another addition of talent into the defensive interior and Jaylen Twyman would be a great fit in Las Vegas.
 He's a powerful interior rusher that has the potential to boost the Raiders interior pass rush and should fit nicely into their rotation.

 81. Las Vegas Raiders Select-David Moore-C-Grambling State University

-The Raiders continue their offensive line rebuild be adding one of the most athletic and aggressive centers in the draft.
-He's one of the few players in the 3rd round that can come in to Raiders offensive line and start immediately and could develop into reliable player early in his career.
+The Raiders continue their offensive line rebuild by adding one of the most athletic and aggressive centers in the draft.
+He's one of the few players in the 3rd round that can come into Raiders offensive line and start immediately and could develop into a reliable player early in his career.

 82. Miami Dolphins Select-Bobby Brown III-DT-Texas A&M University

 The Dolphins continue to add to their defense by grabbing Bobby Brown III.
 He's a big defensive tackle that flashes great athleticism and toughness and should make an impact on the defensive line early as a run stuffer.